 We really like classic joysticks like the Competition Pro (you will know this if you have ever visited our booth on a faire).
 However, replicates are rare and if you buy an original classic joystick on ebay, you never know what you get.
-Thus, we have an alternative you can build on your own: The Mithotronic Joypad.
+Thus, we have an alternative you can build on your own: The LEDmePlay Joypad.
 This game controller has some advantages in comparison to a classic joystick.
 It has an analog thumbstick for the directions and two independent fire buttons (in comparison to just one).
 Nevertheless, it is fully compatible to all games which have been originally developed for a classic joystick.
 The joypad can easily be built in about 2 hours.
 You need the following parts:

-2 * buttons (for best gaming experience we recommend arcade buttons with a diameter of ~24mm)
+2 * buttons (For best gaming experience we recommend arcade buttons with a diameter of ~24mm.)

-9-pole sub-D female connector
+9-pole D-sub female connector